Feeling crafty? It’s time to learn how to start a craft business.

 - Samples: If you’re thinking of working with a supplier long-term, get samples of the materials first to make sure they work for your business plan.
 Once you find supplies you like, consider drawing up contract terms that keep you fully stocked all year round.

 - Location: It’s a good idea to find someone as close to you as possible to supply and manufacture your goods.
 An overseas manufacturer might seem like a good way to save money, but this could also leave you waiting for long to get the items you need.
-Working with a local vendor, like those present on Handshake, if you’re in the US, could lead to faster shipping and better product quality.
+Working with a local vendor could lead to faster shipping and better product quality.

 For beginners learning how to set up a craft business, it may be worth choosing a more affordable business model, like dropshipping.
 This allows you to set up a craft store and list products on your site.
 When someone buys an item from your online store, a third-party supplier manages the fulfillment process – from packaging it to delivering it to the customer’s doorstep.
 You don’t keep an inventory, so you save on warehousing costs… and time.
 Dropshipping is an ideal business model for aspiring craft entrepreneurs who want to focus on marketing their business rather than worrying about inventory management.